 British Royal families have always influenced fashion, but primarily adult fashion.
 Until the late 18th century there were no special styles for children, thus there were no fashions to influence.
 After differentiated styles for children developed, the fashions for the royal children were of considerable interest to the public.
 Queen Victoria and her children and grand children were closely followed by the British public.
 The young Queen children were dressed in a variety of styles, but the two most common were sailor suits and kilts.
 (I'm not sure who was responsible here.
 Was it all the young Queen's doing?
 Did her staff make important suggestions?
 Did Albert play a role?
 Certainly the wearing of kilts made an important political starement.)
 These styles contuinued through the reign of Queen Elizabeth II who often dressed Prince Charles in kilts.
 Notably Diana does not seem to have chosen kilts for Prince William and Harry, although they did wear them on a few formal occasions as younger boys.
 Prince William also wore a clasic sailor suit and hat for his uncle's wdding.

-The following list describes how the royal princes were dressed as boys.
-This list is an alphabetical presentation of British monarchs along with several princes.
+The following is an alphabetical presentation of British monarchs along with several princes.
+WE discuss both the econinic and political aspects of their reigns as well as fashion trends.
 Some HBC readers may prefer to just view the actual monarchs in a chronogical format.

 Albert (1819-61): Francis Albert Augustus Charles Emmanuel Saxe-Coburg was born at Rosenau (near Coburg), Bavaria, Germany.
 His parents were Ernest I, Duke of Saxe-Coburg and Gotha and Louise of Saxe-Gotha-Altenburg.
 He mairred Queen Victoria in 1840 which proved to be the great love story of the age.
 The two were only 20 and 21 years old.
 The way Victoria and Albert's children were dressed had an enormous impact on children's fashions for generations.
 I'm not sure who decided on these fashions.
 Perhaps it was Victoria.
 But the use of the kilt made good political sence for the monarch, just the astute step that Albert was likely to have suggested to Victoria.
 Albert died in 1861 at the age of 42, devestating Victoria.